eskiyerli/revedaRelease/README.md

    EDA systems, layout and netlist export processes *do not block* Revolution EDA.
 The user can continue working as usual.
 7. Symbols can be created automatically from schematics, Verilog-A modules and Spice subcircuits.
-Symbols can include circles, lines, rectangles and arches.
+Symbols can include circles, lines, rectangles, polygons and arches.
 Notes can be entered on symbols using *Normal* labels.
 8. Verilog-A symbols have a clear separation between model and instance parameters.
 9. File formats are JSON-based allowing easy inspection and editing with a text editor if needed.